 The advantage of Lodi's consistent Mediterranean climate, especially during peak summer months seeing light from the moment the sun sets to the last second of each day, is that it is dependably dry and warm with little risk of the kind of damp or wet weather that typically wreak havoc (like grape rot) in more marginal, challenging parts of the wine world.
 This, simply, is why there are more premium wine grapes (and a greater variety of premium wine grapes) grown in Lodi than anywhere else in the U.S. In 2019, the last of Lodi's white wine grapes (such as the Acquiesce estate Bourboulenc in the photo above) were picked without anything untoward by mid-September, achieving a higher quality than ever.

-In warm climate Lodi, October is the month for "later ripening" black skinned grapes such as Nebbiolo (in the photo above, taken in mid-October in the Anaya family's Protrero Vineyard), the popular Cabernet Sauvignon, the higher acid Barbera grape, exotic varieties like Dornfelder and Graciano, or the red fleshed Alicante Bouschet.
-All told, the vintage's moderate temperatures yielded grapes of high quality, veering on the side of higher quality than usual, although some growers report slightly lower tonnage than expected.
-Towards the end of each October there is always a real possibility of rain events before all the red wine grapes reach optimal maturity or when it is humanly possible to pick them.
+In warm climate, Lodi, October is the month for "later ripening" black-skinned grapes such as Nebbiolo (in the photo above, taken in mid-October in the Anaya family's Potrero Vineyard), the popular Cabernet Sauvignon, the higher acid Barbera grape, exotic varieties like Dornfelder and Graciano, or the red-fleshed Alicante Bouschet.
+All told the vintage's moderate temperatures yielded grapes of high quality, veering on the side of higher quality than usual, although some growers report slightly lower tonnage than expected.
+Towards the end of each October, there is always a real possibility of rain events before all the red wine grapes reach optimal maturity or when it is humanly possible to pick them.
 But in 2019 Mother Nature kindly allowed the Lodi harvest to come to a close without any mishaps, and all the grapes that were going to be picked were picked by the end of the month.

-December is typically Lodi's second coldest month, which grapevines welcome to ease into a winter slumber, when they can conserve their energy for next year's growth.
-We have, of course, have also seen some replenishing pre-winter storms, and we will no doubt see more in the weeks to come.
-All the better for plants like old vine Zinfandel (pictured above, this past week between the storms), which will sip the extra water with pleasure the way we do when we raise our toasts with glasses of typically pure, lush, fruit-forward Lodi grown wines.
+December is typically Lodi's second coldest month, which grapevines welcome to ease into a winter slumber when they can conserve their energy for next year's growth.
+We have, of course, also seen some replenishing pre-winter storms, and we will no doubt see more in the weeks to come.
+All the better for plants like old vine Zinfandel (pictured above, this past week between the storms), which will sip the extra water with pleasure the way we do when we raise our toasts with glasses of typically pure, lush, fruit-forward Lodi-grown wines.
 Looking forward to a prosperous 2020!